Maksymiliann/Team-5Pebbles/content/README.md

    - Libra shows most consistency (SD: 0.098141)

 ### Conclusion

+Just as the night sky presents a complex tapestry of stars, our analysis reveals an intricate pattern of artistic versatility among actors.
+While zodiac signs might add a touch of celestial flavor to an actor's career journey, the true story appears to be one of human adaptability and professional growth.

 Our Genre Diversity Index analysis reveals that while subtle patterns exist in how different zodiac signs approach genre diversity, these differences are minimal and not statistically significant.
 The consistently high GDI scores across all signs suggest that versatility in acting may be more related to career opportunities and professional choices than astrological influences.